BY PHIL HOOD

 You can check out some of big electronic sounds and other aspects of the Simmons SD2000 sound library.

 Starr?
 Porcaro?
 Jordan?
 Grohl?
 Barker?

 Next week I’ll announce my October K-Brakes winners.
-This week, email me (or post below) about your favorite classic drum sound.
+This week, post a comment below about your favorite classic drum sound.
 Name the drummer and the tune.
 I’ll share your pick and determine a winner to receive a Slug Percussion Triad Pad to focus your sound, or other prizes.